 At Perry Hall, we nurture the belief that geography encompasses far more than simply identifying places on a map.
 Our mission is to cultivate a profound understanding of the intricacies of the world, fostering an appreciation for the rich tapestry of diversity and cultures spanning the continents.
 As children embark on their journey of knowledge acquisition, they discover that this understanding can serve as a bridge, uniting individuals and transcending geographical divides.

-Discrete geography lessons stimulate our children's curiosity and fascination about the world around them; developing an interest in and a sense of wonder about people, places and environments and how they are interconnected.
-Geography also helps children understand change, by exploring their own place in the world.
-They explore key values and their responsibilities to other people, to the environment and to the sustainability of the planet.
+Our discrete geography lessons ignite our children's innate curiosity and fascination with the world around them, instilling a deep-seated interest and a sense of wonder about people, places, and environments, all interconnected in the intricate web of our planet.
+Geography also empowers children to comprehend the concept of change, allowing them to explore their own place in the world.
+Through this exploration, they come to grasp fundamental values and their responsibilities towards others, the environment, and the sustainability of our precious planet.

-Outdoor learning and fieldwork offer regular opportunities for children to connect with a place, community and environment.
-They develop observational, questioning and investigative skills through first-hand experiences and high-quality teaching, which helps pupils to build on their skills, knowledge and interest in the world around them.
+Incorporating outdoor learning and fieldwork into our curriculum provides our children with frequent opportunities to connect with places, communities, and the environment.
+These experiences cultivate observational, questioning, and investigative skills through firsthand encounters and high-quality instruction, enabling our pupils to build upon their existing knowledge, skills, and enthusiasm for the world around them.

 Geographical inquiry forms the heart of our curriculum, encouraging pupils to question, investigate, collect and analyse data, and draw conclusions.
 It fosters critical thinking about the issues that affect the world and people's lives, both in the present and the future.
 Through the study of geography at Perry Hall, our pupils become not just explorers of the world, but also thoughtful stewards of its future.